keepdying/firestorm-rio-bfa/README.md

 ### When data is gonna be parsed again?

-It is set to update in every 5 mins.
-But Github Actions gets delayed because of high load.
+It is set to update in every 15 mins.
+But Github Actions can be delayed because of high load.
 You can check actions for latest updates.

 ### How can I contact you?